-I’m Gina, the owner and author of Pregnancy Food Checker.
+I’m Gina, the founder of Pregnancy Food Checker.
 Before writing about food for a living, I worked in the TV industry for over a decade.

 In particular, I spent many years working alongside well-known chefs and cooks for BBC Food.
 I learned lots about nutrition, recipes and what people like to eat.